omega7379/vss-hugo-website/README.md

 # vss-hugo-website

-playing around with Golang and Hugo for the [VPupPr project](https://github.com/virtual-puppet-project)
+playing around with Golang and Hugo (using this as a learning repo)